JustinJ1109/quartz/content/Campaigns/Campaign 1/Sessions/Session 2.md

 DC 12 Investigation to notice that the marble here has been chipped and cracked, almost the shape of talons or claws, each about as long as their heads.

 #### Basement
 Narrow, flickering hallways lit by arcane invention.
 The inside is damp like a cave, now that all the ventilation has been non-functional for a few days.
 A doorway opens up into a holding chamber.
 6 reinforced steel cells align the hallway walls.
 Blood smears on the walls scribble in a foreign language (Celestial) "The Witness watches, even now."
-A side office filled with filing cabinets behind a desk. see [[Dossier 1]], [[Dossier 2]], [[Dossier 3]]
+A side office filled with filing cabinets behind a desk. see [[Dossier 1]], [[Dossier 2]], [[Dossier 3]].

+Testing rooms, looking in on the test subject to study.
+Body parts that look to have been corroded lay on the ground throughout the facility. (fed upon by The Wretch [[Dossier 2]]).

+#### Specimen Storage rooms
+Empty biohazard crates.
+One crate stamped "M-9 ingestible biological matter - Asset Secure Transfer".
+A document laid upon it reads that it was sourced from the East Slums of Greyhabor.
+Jars of preserved organs.
+Another crate marked "Supply Refuse/Waste" filled with teeth, bones, etc.

+### Medical Bay
+- Bloodstained surgical tables.
+- Syringe racks labeled with experimental drugs: Adrenaline X, Molt-Stim, Cerebral Suppressor.
+- Crumpled notes about “mimetic strain degradation.”

+A stairway leads to substation theta

+### Substation Theta
+Large industrial control room
+6 Large conduits and silos lines either wall, and metal catwalk/stairwell leads upwards to the top control panel looking down at the party, The Witness stationed behind it looking down at the party.
+Floating debris meanders slowly around the room in a cyclone-like shape around the creature at the top.
+"I... knew you'd be here.
+I always know"
+## Afterwards
+if they do the mission:
+	Zink returns to [[Olostina Etherworks]], the factory lead informs Zink that his direct supervisor had extended his vacation time in [[The Mornreach Coast]] and due to his success in the previous mission, Zink is offered a promotion.
+He is to report to his new station at once, where he will sign an NDA to receive his position and attend a meeting where he learns:
+	- There has been word of potential whistleblowers.
+To safeguard the company, they need Zink and party to track them down and steal their memories related to the workings of the factory to be used for orientation for a new round of R&D recruits using memory stones.
+Afterwards, they will need to take them out and dispose of them properly.
+	- Zink is also tasked to send the Chief of Police a message for why he needs to stay out of T&Cs business.
+	- He is given a list of workers that work at the factory and a brief history about each of them.
+The ones that are circled are to be eliminated.
+	- Zink is encouraged to use the same team with similar success.
+And if all goes well, they may also be granted a full-time position and put on payroll.